HOME

 (Israel’s Supreme Court hears thousands of cases annually, while the U.S. Supreme Court hears less than a hundred [not to say that civil unrest and protest have not had greater impact on their courts decisions] and why its greedy and destructive power hungry government tried to eliminate it in 2023).

 (The Constitution may have in its initial design been constructed to prevent the people’s advancement and any changes proposed by the people for that purpose allowing control of government to remain in the hands of an elite group as Prof. Robert Ovetz explains.
 His point in that out of 10,000 amendments proposed throughout its history, only 27 have been accepted is interesting and well taken.
-This is also reinforced by the strange undemocratic concept of the “electoral college, gerrymandering, delegates and super delegates process involved in our voting system).
+This is also reinforced by the strange undemocratic policy and use of the “electoral college, gerrymandering, delegates and super delegates process” involved in our voting system).

 Despite this fact, alternatively many of its original ideals have actually been re-interpreted and, amended to a greater degree [not by general national consensus] but by statutes and many new forms of lower categorical laws exercised by courts, states and the federal government, and the elite minority who control them, as well as the special interests groups who fail to consider society in its entirety, but only for their own specific agendas or interests at the cost of others).